Let me not to the marriage of true minds admit impediments.

 Sonnet 116 is one of Shakespeare’s most well-loved sonnets.
 This iconic Shakespeare sonnet sits alongside other classics such as Sonnet 18 (Shall I compare thee to a summer’s day?) and 130 (My mistress’ eyes are nothing like the sun).
 Though the opening line of these sonnets may be familiar, we plan on diving a little deeper into the text to see if we can unpack what sonnet 116 is all about!

 This sonnet deals with the nature of love, investigating what it is, and what it is not.
 The core notion is that love is “never shaken” and an “ever-fixed mark”.
 This is a theme that has carried on through our poetic tradition and modern storytelling tradition: true love that never ends.
 Basically this is theme of every romantic film ever; in Twilight, they take this idea to the next level by literally becoming immortal to be together forever.
-This oft-quoted sonnet is a stable of weddings for this very reason.
+This oft-quoted sonnet is a staple of weddings for this very reason.

 This is a truly beautiful sonnet and definitely worth exploring further.
 I believe this is a testament to what love is really about.
 Though the word marriage is used, the sonnet has nothing to do with getting married, or the institution of marriage.
 Instead it’s about true, everlasting, and deep connection between two people.